Frequently Asked Questions

 5. What are the various steps in the complaints process?

 If you want to proceed beyond the consultation stage, you may request mediation (the specifics of which are discussed in # 8 below).
-Prior to the start of mediation, the Director will undertake a preliminary investigation to ensure that the complaint falls within the jurisdiction of the SFU Human Rights Policy (General Policy 18).
+Prior to the start of mediation, the Director will undertake a preliminary investigation to ensure that the complaint falls within the jurisdiction of the SFU Human Rights Policy (GP18).
 Mediation is undertaken only if both parties agree to it; if it is not initiated or if mediation does not result in a settlement, your case can proceed to formal investigation.
 Cases rarely proceed to this level but if and when they do, the investigation is conducted by an external investigator with expertise in administrative law.

 6. Can I make an anonymous complaint?